-Since the start of lockdown, Rendall & Rittner has welcomed between twenty and thirty new members of staff and although many are currently working from home, we have been doing everything we can to make sure our new recruits feel welcomed, integrated and well equipped to do their jobs.
+Since the start of lockdown, Rendall & Rittner has welcomed around 25 new members of staff and although many are currently working from home, we have been doing everything we can to make sure our new recruits feel welcomed, integrated and well equipped to do their jobs.

 One key element of this has been through virtual inductions.
 Fortunately, having updated our induction process 18 months ago to make sure it focused on what was important to us, we were in a good position to adapt this and transfer it online.
 We have been running the virtual sessions through Microsoft Teams.
 The sessions give an overview on the company and its culture, as well as other important topics such as operations and IT, with a member of our Senior Management Team also joining in to give an introduction.

 Our HR and IT departments have been working closely together to ensure the new staff have everything they need including all the relevant equipment and that they are set up properly.
 Of course, regular team meetings, as well as training and other communications have all shifted online during this period, and so we are also giving managers support on remote managing.
 And in order to check in further with the new starters during their first week, we run an HR introduction session on day two and a Health & Safety session on their third day.